ColeBardin/CS260/hw10/readme.md

 ### How did you resolve it?

-I resovled this in my helper function named `findBridgingNodes`.
+I resolved this in my helper function named `findBridgingNodes`.
 This function iterates through the unique edges in the adjacency matrix.
-If it finds an edge with only one node in the MST Node LinkedList, it adds the edge to the list.
+If it finds an edge with only one node in the MST Node LinkedList, it adds the edge to the Heap.
 It always will enter it as the old node as nodeA and new node as nodeB.
 This allowed me to easy parse out the desired node values in the minimum Heap value.
+Using a Heap is especially useful because it implements a fast sorting algorithm, is easy to insert new values into, and can immediately find the minimum element.